 A more detailed image of crater wind shadows.

-The scene shown here is at 13.7 degrees South latitude, and 131.7 degrees West longitude.
+The region shown here is at 13.7 degrees South latitude and 131.7 degrees West longitude.

 Old, partially buried crater in Arabia Terra, with sand dunes in and around it (near 20.9N, 320.8W)

 Below: A closeup of clouds of fog and dust in Syria Planum, a raised area to the south of Labryinthus Noctis, the heavily fractured zone at the top of the image.
-This picture was taken on May 21, 2003, a day after the one shown above (this image would have to be rotated about 45 degrees clockwise to correspond to the orientation above).
+This picture was taken on May 21, 2003, a day after the one shown above (this image would have to be rotated about 45 degrees clockwise to correspond to the orientation of the previous image).
 (NASA/JPL/Malin Space Science Systems, Planetary Photojournal)

 Below: Another view of the 2001 Martian dust storms, centered on Shiaparelli crater.
-In the left image, dust storms are brewing around the Hellas basin (at the right lower limb of the planet), while fog and dust shrouds the north polar region.
-In the right image, virtually the entire planet is engulfed in dust.
-This sort of planet-wide dust storm occurs at about one perihelion summer in ten, as a result of a relative excess of heat in the regions heated both by the relatively close approach to the Sun, and the seasonal changes in weather.
-Such storms never occur at aphelion summer, and even at perihelion summer, dust storms rarely cover even half the planet.
+In the left image dust storms are brewing around the Hellas basin (at the right lower limb of the planet), while fog and dust shrouds the north polar region.
+In the right image virtually the entire planet is engulfed in dust.
+This sort of planet-wide dust storm occurs at about one perihelion summer in ten, as a result of a relative excess of heat in the regions heated both by the relatively close approach to the Sun, and otherwise normal seasonal changes in weather.
+Such storms never occur at aphelion summer, and even at perihelion summer dust storms rarely cover even half the planet.
 (MSSS, JPL, NASA, apod021224)

 Below: A dust devil caught in the act of scouring a dark trail on the surface of sand dunes.
-Such minor tornadoes can be up to five miles high, but last only a few minutes.
+Such minor tornadoes can be up to five miles high, but last as little as a few minutes.
 (Malin Space Science Systems, MGS, JPL, NASA, apod020903)

 Many dust devils have passed by rovers and landers on the surface of Mars.
-In fact, some of them have helped their missions, as they removed dust deposited on solar panels, particularly during planet-wide dust storms.
-A few of them have even been photographed as they passed by, as in the animation below, taken by the Spirit rover.
+In fact some of them have helped their missions, as they removed dust deposited on solar panels during planet-wide dust storms.
+A few of them have even been photographed as they passed by, as in the animation below, imaged by the Spirit rover.
 (Mars Exploration Rover Mission, JPL, NASA , apod050426)